woestreich/blue-whale-phenology/README.md

 # blue-whale-phenology

-This repository contains code and data necessary to generate the analyses and figures associated with the manuscript **"Acoustic signature reveals blue whale tune migration timing to oceanographic conditions"** (currently in submission).
-Manuscript authors: William K. Oestreich, Briana Abrahms, Megan F. McKenna, Jeremy A. Goldbogen, Larry B. Crowder,  and John P. Ryan.
+Code and data used to generate the analyses and figures from Oestreich et al. (2021) Functional Ecology **"Acoustic signature reveals blue whale tune migration timing to oceanographic conditions"**.

 The repository is organized as follows:
-* **scripts:** all scripts for conducting analyses and generating figures.
+* **scripts:** All scripts for conducting analyses and generating figures.
-* **data:** all acoustic and oceanographic data used in the analyses.
+* **data:** All acoustic and oceanographic data used in the analyses.
-* **outputs:** outputs from scripts (data tables and figures)
+* **outputs:** Outputs from scripts (data tables and figures).
+This includes 2 files detailing the Benjamini-Hochberg procedure used to correct for multiple hypothesis testing (bh_correction_songpresence.csv & bh_correction_behaviorpresence.csv).

+The full archive of passive acoustic monitoring data from the Monterey Bay Aquarium Research Institute's MARS hydrophone (used in this study) is available at: https://registry.opendata.aws/pacific-sound/